Council has agreed to hold the Target Records open for valid historic claims until 31st December 2018.

 Eligibility of Submissions:

-Regional Records may only be claimed for scores shot at Tournaments, or properly organised Matches where at least two opposing teams are taking part, which in all cases must be organised and controlled in accordance with the Archery GB Rules of Shooting.
+Regional Records may only be claimed for scores shot at Tournaments, or properly organised Matches where at least two opposing teams are taking part and are present on the same field, which in all cases must be organised and controlled in accordance with the Archery GB Rules of Shooting.
 In particular an appropriate level of judging must have been enforced, and claimants must not have recorded their own scores.

 Claims (whether by post, email, or on line submission form) should be accompanied by suitable independent evidence such as the Tournament Results Sheet, a properly signed and witnessed Score Sheet, or a link to the results on the tournament organisers website or accredited results service website.